PatrickMaiyer/Portapack_Wiki/Recon.md

 Both are using all the frequencies in their hand and pause on a frequency when matching criteria (like modulation, amplitude,...)

-The search should be as quick as the scanner, (around 20 frequencies per second)
+The Recon is using a different approach than the Scanner app it is originated from: it does not use a thread for frequency shifting and else rely on the statistics update event message to do the work.

+This allow perfect matching between 'shifting to a new frequency' and 'waiting for the first statistic update of that frequency'.

+As the statistics only update once each 100ms, the minimum lock waiting time is also 100 ms, and the quickest frequency scanned rate is 10/s.

-The search will stop into any frequency carrying a signal strong enough.
+The Recon will stop into any frequency carrying a signal strong enough.
 You can adjust the signal power threshold with the SQUELCH

-For better scanning precision, once a frequency with a powerful enough signal is found, the search, like the scanner, will analyze it for some extra milliseconds, in order to confirm that the signal is still present (and not a spurious peak)

-A scan is when using a defined list.
-You know you're in scanner mode when the button in the middle right of the screen is showing 'SCANNER' in red.

 A search/recon is when using one or ranges of frequencies with step.
 In our case it can be a list of fixed frequencies, a list of ranges, or a mix between both ranges and fixed frequencies.
 You know you're in search/recon mode when the button in the middle right of the screen is showing 'RECON' in blue.

+A scan is when using a defined list.
+You know you're in scanner mode when the button in the middle right of the screen is showing 'SCANNER' in red.

 You can check some demo videos at https://youtube.com/playlist?list=PL-tahIjVksD3rLlhhtemp6wvddnsYAVzv (warning: some features in the video may have been upgraded since filming)

 ## Limitations
 The portapack hardware is limited, and so is the list of elements that you can load.